nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 cd nuxeo-labs-user-registration
 mvn clean install
 ```
-Notice that for unit test, credentials are set differenty (see below or in the source code).
+Notice that for unit test, credentials are set differently (see below or in the source code).
 To compile without running the tests:

 ```
 mvn clean install -DskipTests=true